victorporof/firefox-restartless-template/README.md

 ![Screenshot](https://dl.dropboxusercontent.com/u/2388316/screenshots/firefox-restartless-addon.png)

-## Building

-Simply `make` inside the project folder to build and archive the latest version of the add-on.
-A build directory will be created, containing an .xpi file representing your add-on.
-Subsequent calls to `make` will update the add-on file with the latest changes.

-To wipe the build directory, use `make clean`.

-If you use git tags to nicely version your project, you can use `make xpi` to build a "release" version of your add-on based on the latest tag.
-This will not take uncommitted changes into consideration.

 ## Workflow

 This template allows you to create restartless Firefox add-ons.
 This means that your workflow can also benefit from it, and reduce the (likely annoying) code->build->install lag.
 See documentation about [setting up a bootstrapped addon extension environment](https://developer.mozilla.org/en-US/docs/Setting_up_extension_development_environment#Firefox_extension_proxy_file) for some in-depth explanation on how to do this.